TryGhost/docs/content/install/debian.md

 ---
-title: "How to install Ghost on Debian"
+title: "How to install Ghost on Debian Testing"
-date: "2018-11-19"
+date: "2018-11-21"
 meta_title: "How to install & setup Ghost on Debian Testing"
-meta_description: "A rolling deployment installation guide for the Ghost professional publishing platform using a staged server that runs Debian Testing."
+meta_description: "A rolling deployment installation guide for the Ghost professional publishing platform using a staged environment that runs Debian Testing."
 keywords:
     - setup
     - staging